igraph/igraph/INSTALL.WINDOWS.md

 ## Configuration of `msys2`

-We recommend to use [`msys2`](https://www.msys2.org/) to compile `igraph`, because it support both 32-bits and a [64-bits MinGW](http://mingw-w64.org/), whereas the old [MinGW](http://mingw.org/) project only provides a 32-bits version.
-After installation, first make sure that `msys2` itself is up-to-date.
+We recommend to use [`msys2`](https://www.msys2.org/) to compile `igraph`, because includes [MinGW-w64](http://mingw-w64.org/), which supports compiling both for 32- and 64-bit targets.
+The old [MinGW](http://mingw.org/) project only provides a 32-bit version.

+The instructions below assume that you want to compile for a 64-bit target.

+After installing `msys2`, first make sure that it is up-to-date.
 You can do so by opening a `msys2` `bash` terminal and run:

 ```
 pacman -Syuu